 Part of my creative practice uses objects that other people hold on to that make them sad or unhappy-and create work based on their experiences.
 The objects I’m working with right now; camera film, prints, journal pages, are from a deeply challenging, traumatic and life changing time in a person’s life.
 I’m working on crafting […]

 I feel like I’m starting to defrost after so much time with myself during quarantine.
 It started out with me bursting with tense energy.
 I had just come down from such a challenging year.
 Fast paced-stressful-chaotic.
 Maybe a stressful decade ending in a global pandemic.
 You know, the works.
-A lot of my recent projects recently […]
+A lot of my recent projects […]

 The project that never ends.
 And has still not ended.
 I began lettering in the spring of 2019 on a long roll of tracing paper.
 When complete, it didn’t feel done.
 It felt too clean, the words too crisp and the meaning both blunt and out of context.
 I started to sample and stitch.
 This […]

 So like everyone else in the world I’ve been social distancing, and playing my all time favourite video game….
 Animal Crossing.
 And my favourite accessory in my favourite game is the acorn knit hat.
 So let’s make one!
 A quick hand-spun chunky wool crocheted and natural dyed with onion skin and alum.